 - Instead of complexity and opportunity cost keeping many stakers out, far more capital is securing the Beacon Chain today than otherwise would.

-- Instead of staking derivatives confined to a walled garden, stETH is a fundamental building block powering the future of Defi.
+- Instead of staking tokens confined to a walled garden, stETH is a fundamental building block powering the future of Defi.

 We previously made promises to the community about this roadmap and are pleased to be updating you on the parallel tracks that we are actively pursuing: